anandu06dev/ng4StarterKit/README.md

 ## Notification Service

 One downside of sharing and binding state through services is that they are coupled to the view.
-Delayed changes to the state must be handled by asynchronous binding techniques to **keep the shared state in sync**.
+Delayed changes to the state must be managed by asynchronous binding techniques to **keep the shared state in sync**.
 However, with EventEmitters, Subjects or BehaviorSubjects we share data through notifications.
 We subscribe and react to changes using notification services.
 Those notifications are more than just changes to bound values.